AmeriCorps in Pennsylvania

 What is AmeriCorps?

 AmeriCorps is the national service program that provides thousands of Americans of all ages and backgrounds with education awards in exchange for a year or two of community service.
-Members tackle Pennsylvania communites' toughest challenges.
+Members tackle Pennsylvania communities' toughest challenges.
 In addition to training hundreds of new volunteers, members tutor and mentor high risk youth; organize neighborhood watch organizations; assist crime victims; help build affordable housing; help seniors live independently; clean up rivers and streams; and provide emergency and long term assistance to victims of natural disasters.

 Who can serve?